 Agent: Donald Winchester

-David Veevers is a historian at Queen Mary, University of London.
-He specialises in Global History, the histories of European empires, and the Early Modern World more broadly (1450 – 1850).
+David Veevers is a historian at Bangor University, having previously taught at Queen Mary, University of London, and the University of Kent.
+He specialises in Global History, the histories of European empires, and the Early Modern World more broadly (1450–1850).
 His prize-winning work has appeared in a wide range of places, from academic journals and books, to commercial magazines and think-tank pieces.
-His first book, The Origins of the British Empire in Asia, 1600 – 1750, was published by Cambridge University Press in 2020, and proved a major revision to how we understand the emergence of European empires.
-He is currently writing his next book, a narrative history of the early modern world at the dawn of British expansion, told from a non-European perspective.
-Mirage of Empire focuses on the rich political and cultural diversity of the early modern world and how a powerful cast of characters – from the Akan freedom-fighter Queen Nanny of the Maroons, to the Hindu Maratha warrior Shivaji – encountered the British and shaped their presence as much as they were themselves shaped by the encounter.
-It will be published with Ebury/PenguinRandomHouse in 2023.
+His first book, The Origins of the British Empire in Asia, 1600 – 1750, was published by Cambridge University Press in 2020.
+His second book, The Great Defiance: How the World Took on the British Empire (Ebury/PenguinRandomHouse), is a narrative history of Indigenous and non-European power and the ways in which the people caught in the crosshairs of British colonialism resisted and even contained it.
+It focuses on a colourful cast of characters, from Irish lords and Indigenous American chieftains, to Japanese shoguns and Hindu horsemen, retelling an age-old story of British imperial conquest into a new story of Indigenous and non-European resistance and survival.
 David lives on the Sussex coast with his wife Jessica and their two very energetic children, Florence and Henry.